plasmodic/ecto_opencv/README.rst

  - opencv trunk https://code.ros.org/svn/opencv/trunk/opencv

+      WARNING : this currently does not build against OpenNI, so the kinect demos that use opencv will be unavailable.

       If you prefer not to build things, a rolling daily build of trunk is available via apt-get.
 You can grab it from the same place (ppa:ethan-rublee/ppa)::